-Bosutinib 100 mg capsules will be supplied to the CRU in multi-dose containers and administered to participants in single dose labeled containers.
+Bosutinib 100 and 25 mg capsules will be supplied to the CRU as packaged bottles and labeled according to local regulatory requirements.
 The bottles will be provided to the site for dispensing by the pharmacy.
 A brief description of the bosutinib formulations supplied in this study is provided in Table 4.